muhamedashraf10/Fixed_Solution/README.md

 7. If the data is fullfilled ,it will appear to you all data
 8. If the data is rejected ,it will appear to you Error
 9. Search Bar
-   - If I wrote something right, it will appear to you filter data
+   - If you write something right, filtered data will appear
-   - If I didn't write something right, it will appear to you Error
+   - If you write something wrong, Error message will appear

-### Uses
+### Technologies

 - React js
 - axios **_ axios instance _**